pmem/pmdk/doc/libpmemobj/pmemobj_ctl_get.3.md

 specifying the *arena_id* for **POBJ_ARENA_ID(id)** flag in **pmemobj_tx_xalloc**()/**pmemobj_xalloc**()/**pmemobj_xreserve()** functions.

-Number of arenas by default is limited to maximum of 1024.
+By default, the number of arenas is limited to 1024.

 heap.arena.[arena_id].automatic | rw- | - | boolean | boolean | - | -